 Senator Hatch became president pro tempore—the second-highest-ranking official of the United States Senate—in 2015.
 As president pro tempore, Senator Hatch was third in the line of succession to the presidency, after the vice president and speaker of the House of Representatives.
 In 2018, Senator Hatch announced his retirement and that he would not seek re-election.

-BONUS FACT: Senator Hatch plays the piano, violin, and organ and has written several songs.
+BONUS FACT: Senator Hatch played the piano, violin, and organ and wrote several songs.
 For example, he and Janice Kapp Perry co-wrote the song “Heal Our Land,” which was performed at George W. Bush’s January 2005 inauguration.